mcfedr/git-ftp/README.md

     password=s00perP4zzw0rd
     hostname=ftp.hostname.com
     remotepath=/htdocs
+    localpath=site

     [staging]
     username=me
     password=s00perP4zzw0rd
     hostname=ftp.hostname.com
     remotepath=/htdocs/staging
+    localpath=site

 Each section corresponds to a git branch.

+localpath is the name of a subdirectory that is uploaded, or blank for the whole repo

 Using a bare repository as a proxy
 ----------------------------------